Mar 23, 2018

 Discuss Your Situation with Our Atlanta Workers’ Comp Attorneys – (770) 741-2825

 If your workers’ compensation claim has been denied, it is important to act quickly to appeal the decision.
-The Law Offices of Nathaniel F. Hansford, LLC has more than 2 decades of combined legal experience.
+Hansford McDaniel LLC has more than 2 decades of combined legal experience.
 We have guided hundreds of clients to successful settlements.
 Whatever your situation, our Atlanta workers’ compensation lawyers will discuss your options for appealing the denial and work tirelessly to build your case.

 Contact our firm today to request a free initial case review.